petershin/liferay-learn/docs/commerce/latest/en/store-management/currencies/currencies-reference.md

 ---
 # Currencies Reference

 Liferay comes with multiple currencies pre-configured for use out-of-the-box.
-Your store must have a primary currency enabled, to start processing orders.
+Your store must have a primary currency enabled to start processing orders.

 To manage currencies, open the _Global Menu_ (![Applications Menu icon](../images/icon-applications-menu.png)) and navigate to _Commerce_ &rarr; _Currencies_.